Advertisement

 9 / 9

 You probably know you’re supposed to exercise, but how often are you doing it?
 In general, most adults should get at least 150 minutes of moderate-intensity exercise (like walking or yoga) or 75 minutes of vigorous activity (like running or swimming) per week.
-For more health benefits, target at least 300 minutes of moderate-intensity exercise or 150 minutes of vigorous-intensity exercise per week.
+For more health benefits, aim for at least 300 minutes of moderate-intensity exercise or 150 minutes of vigorous-intensity exercise per week.

 Exercise is an essential part of keeping your mind and body well.
-It triggers the release of certain brain chemicals—serotonin, dopamine, and norepinephrine—which can help ease stress and improve your mood and energy level.
-Regular physical activity helps reduce your risk of heart disease, diabetes, metabolic syndrome, and certain cancers.
+It triggers the release of certain brain chemicals—such as serotonin, dopamine, and norepinephrine—which can help ease stress and improve your mood and energy level.
+Regular physical activity helps reduce your risk of heart disease, diabetes, and certain cancers.
 Breaking a sweat will also help strengthen your muscles, which will support and strengthen your bones as you age.
+It’s also important to incorporate strength training into your routine, as well as flexibility and balance training, which can lower your risk of injury, relax your muscles, and enhance your range of motion.
+Always consult an HCP before starting any fitness program to determine if it's safe for you.

 Slideshow sources open slideshow sources